 with mean 0 and a variance ( σ2I).

 We used a likelihood ratio statistic to test for the appropriateness of the mixed effect model (Dias and Belcher 2015); an ordinary least squares model with fixed parameters is estimated if the mixed effects model is rejected.
 Two separate provisioning and regulating models with the same functional form as equation (1) are estimated using frequentist estimation procedure, with the “LMER” and “LM” R statistical software packages, for the mixed and fixed effects models, respectively.
 The dependent variable for the provisioning model was the logarithm of the total value of provisioning ecosystem services, while the dependent variable for the regulating model was the logarithm of the total value of regulating ecosystem services.
-The sample sizes for the provisioning and regulating models were 27 and 22, respectively, and we tested for heteroscedasticity using Breusch Pagan test and multicollinearity using the variance inflation factor.
+The sample sizes for the provisioning and regulating models were 27 and 22, respectively, and we tested for heteroscedasticity using the Breusch Pagan test and multicollinearity using the variance inflation factor.
 A heteroscedastic model means the variance of the observation level error term is non-constant which would cause inferences from our model to be unreliable.
 Multicollinearity would reduce the efficiency of parameter estimates and undermine their statistical significance; however, it does not affect the reliability of parameter estimates.
 A variable inflation factor < 10 signifies that an explanatory variable is not a source of multicollinearity.

 The final functional model had the lowest root mean square error (RMSE) and mean absolute error (MAE) prediction error metrics.
 We used a 10-fold cross validation procedure to estimate the prediction error metrics.
 For the 10-fold cross validation procedure, we 1) randomly divided the data into ten equal groups or folds, 2) chose one of the folds as holdout test data, and estimated the model with the remaining nine groups of dataset (k-1 folds); the prediction error metrics were estimated with the holdout test data, 3) repeated the process ten times, using a different set of holdout test data each time, and finally 4) used the average of the estimated prediction error metrics (RMSE and MAE) from each iteration of the ten-fold cross-validation procedure as the final statistic.
 The prediction errors from the estimated models are called meta-regression benefit function transfer errors.
 The meta-regression benefit transfer errors were compared with mean unit value transfer errors to show their potential for benefit transfer applications where wetland values were predicted outside this study.
 For the mean unit value transfer error, we estimated the prediction metrics by comparing the predictions from the models with the mean of the dependent variable.